mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 services, thus simplifying code dependencies on the gateway nodes.

-## Combined Middlebox Usage
+## Multi-hop Chaining Usage

-Reviewing the above use cases it is actually likely that applications of QUIC supporting middleboxes will combine use cases.
-For example by employing multiple in sequence of obfuscating proxies, where the communication with each proxy is individually secured, can enable onion like layered security.
-Each proxy will only know the address of the hop prior and after itself like in Tor project
+Providing a generic approach to use QUIC as a substrate also enables the combination of multiples of the above use cases.
+For example, employing multiple obfuscating proxies in sequence, where the communication with each proxy is individually secured, can enable onion-like layered security.
+Each proxy will only know the address of the prior hop and after itself, similar as provided by onion routing in Tor project {{TOR}}.

-{{TOR}}.
-Another likely scenario is the combination of proxies for different reasons.
-A client may employ an access network related PEPs, while a web service provider may utilize a front-end load balancing proxy to provide end-to-end secure communication with the applications components servers.
-Here the PEP and the load balancer have different concerns.
-The PEP's goal is to optimize the aggragated data transport.
+Further it would also be possible to chain proxies for different reasons.
+A client may select proxing support from its access network, while a web service provider may utilize a front-end load balancing proxy to provide end-to-end secure communication with the applications components servers.
+Here the proxy and the load balancer have different tasks.
+The access network proxy optimizes the aggregated data transport.
 The load balancer needs to route different set of end-to-end protected data that it aggregates.
-A third example would be multipliple performance enhacing proxies that attempts to optimize the QUIC connection over a specific segment.
-However, these PEPs will interact and likely handle and impact the same connection related information.
+A third example would be multiple proxies to cooperate and maybe exchange measurement information in order to optimize the QUIC connection over a specific segment.

-The above examples indiactes that a solution likely have to consider how to establish a security model so that endpoints can selectively choose what conneciton related information to share with the various proxies utlized.
-The possible efficiency should also be consider and blind encapsulation may be avoided when the security model allows for it.
-These aspects will require further consideration.
+The above examples indiactes that a solution likely have to consider how to establish a security model so that endpoints can selectively choose what connection related information to share with the different proxy entities.
+The possible efficiency should also be consider and multiple layers of encapsulation should be avoided when the security model allows for it.

 # Requirements